andrewginns/differential/README.md

 1. **URL Reception**: URLs are received through the WhatsApp webhook.
 2. **Content Type Detection**: System automatically detects if the URL is a webpage, PDF, or YouTube video.
-3. **Content Fetching**: Content is fetched from the source using specialized fetchers for each content type.
+3. **Content Fetching**: Content is fetched from the source using specialised fetchers for each content type.
 4. **Content Parsing**: Raw content is parsed and converted to a structured format.
-5. **Content Standardization**: All content is standardized to a uniform format for storage.
+5. **Content Standardisation**: All content is standardised to a uniform format for storage.
 6. **Storage**: Processed content is stored with relevant metadata for later use.

 ### Newsletter Generation

 1. **Content Collection**: The system collects all content ingested in the last week.
-2. **AI Processing**: Content is categorized and summarized using AI.
+2. **LLM Processing**: Content is categorised and summarised using LLM.
-3. **Content Organization**: Content is organized by category.
+3. **Content Organisation**: Content is organised by category.
 4. **Newsletter Assembly**: A markdown document is assembled with all processed content.

-## Customizing the Newsletter
+## Customising the Newsletter

-You can customize the newsletter generation by modifying the following:
+You can customise the newsletter generation by modifying the following:

-- Content categorization: Update AI prompts in the `ai/processor.py` file
+- Content categorisation: Update LLM prompts in the `ai/processor.py` file
 - Newsletter template: Modify the `assemble_newsletter` method in `newsletter/assembler.py`
 - Content sources: Currently supports web pages, PDFs, and YouTube videos